FAQs for Accepted First-Year Students

 When will I receive registration information?

-Once you are enrolled at Fisher, you will spend time during your Freshman Seminar course learning about the registration process and setting up your course plan for future semesters.
+Once you are enrolled at Fisher, you will spend time during your First-Year Seminar course learning about the registration process and setting up your course plan for future semesters.

-This program offers you the opportunity to meet with current students, faculty, staff, and freshman advisors.
+The Great Beginnings Summer Orientation Program offers you the opportunity to meet with current students, faculty, staff, and first-year advisors.
 You'll attend sessions that will familiarize you with academics at Fisher, the first-year program, and other aspects of campus life (clubs/activities, living on campus, athletics, scholar programs, etc.).
 There are plenty of opportunities to have questions answered and to meet with other new students.

 What is First-Year Seminar?